-In total, 42 states have reduced or eliminated sales tax on the monetary metals.
+In total, 42 states have reduced or eliminated sales tax on monetary metals.

 - Taxing gold and silver harms in-state businesses.
 It’s a competitive marketplace, so buyers will take their business to neighboring states (which have eliminated or reduced sales tax on precious metals), thereby undermining Minnesota jobs.
-Levying sales tax on precious metals harms in-state businesses who will lose business to out-of-state precious metals dealers.
-Investors can easily avoid paying $134 in sales taxes, for example, on a $1,950 purchase of a one-ounce, US Mint produced, gold American Eagle coin.
+Levying sales tax on precious metals harms in-state businesses that will lose business to out-of-state precious metals dealers.
+Investors can easily avoid paying $134 in sales taxes, for example, on a $1,950 purchase of a one-ounce, US Mint-produced, gold American Eagle coin.

 - Levying sales taxes on precious metals is inappropriate.
 Sales taxes are typically levied on final consumer goods.
 Computers, shirts, and shoes carry sales taxes because the consumer is "consuming" the good.
 Precious metals are inherently held for resale, not "consumption," making the application of sales taxes on precious metals inappropriate.